I’m stunned that often, I see men without hearing protection working around wood chippers.

 For comparison, a chainsaw is 105 decibels.
 This data is from Cornell University’s Toolbox Safety Talk Hearing Conservation guidelines.

-Rachel Raphael, M.A., CCC-A, an audiologist with Mercy Medical Center in Baltimore, explains that she would “urge anyone using this or other loud construction tools, drills, saws, mowers, etc., to use hearing protection!”
+Rachel Raphael, M.A., CCC-A, an audiologist with ENT Baltimore, explains that she would “urge anyone using this or other loud construction tools, drills, saws, mowers, etc., to use hearing protection!”

 SHALL IT BE THIS ?